Olga E. Custodio: Early years

 The family returned to Puerto Rico when she was 15 years old.
-She graduated high school at age 16, and was immediately accepted into the University of Puerto Rico.
+She graduated high school at age 16, and was immediately accepted into the University of Puerto Rico where she earned a Bachelor of Arts degree.
 Custodio's father, and all the traveling she did at a young age, were key factors in her choice of career - she decided to join the military.
 While in college she attempted to join the university's ROTC (Reserve Officer Training Corps), but at the time only men were admitted into the program.

 Military career

 Custodio earned a Bachelor of Arts degree from the University of Puerto Rico and worked for various industries before landing a job in the accounting department of Prinair (Puerto Rico International Airlines).
 There she met Edwin Custodio, with whom she would eventually have two children.
 She later worked for the US Department of Defense (DoD) in Panama.
 With the support of her husband, she presented herself before Headquarters, Air Force Military Personnel Center (AFMPC) to apply for the United States Air Force Officer Training School.
 Upon admission, Custodio was accepted as a pilot candidate to become a United States Air Force pilot.

 She entered the Flight Screening Pilot Officer Training School in January 1980.
 After successful completion of Flight Screening she entered Officer Training School and was commissioned a Second Lieutenant.
-She qualified for Undergraduate Pilot Training (UPT) at Laughlin Air Force Base in Texas and graduated the following year, thus becoming the first Latina to complete the U.S. Air Force military pilot training.
+She qualified for Air Education and Training Command Undergraduate Pilot Training (UPT) at Laughlin Air Force Base in Texas and graduated the following year, thus becoming the first Latina to complete the U.S. Air Force military pilot training.

 Her first military assignment was that of instructor pilot at Laughlin AFB.
 She was the first female to become a Northrop T-38 Talon (T-38) UPT flight instructor at that base.
 The T-38 Talon is the Air Force's two-seat, supersonic jet trainer.
 On one occasion a bird struck the engine of her plane in bad weather while she was in flight.
 She was able to overcome the emergency and safely land her plane.
 Because of this she was recognized by the Air Force, and awarded the HQ AETC Aviation Safety Award for superior airmanship.

 Custodio was later assigned to Randolph Air Force Base where she was also the first female T-38 Instructor Pilot.
 During her career she also served as Pilot Instructor Training; T-41 Flight Screening - Operations Officer and Check Pilot.

 Custodio retired from the Air Force with the rank of lieutenant colonel in October 2003, after serving in the military for 23 years and 10 months.
-Her last assignment as an Air Force Reserve officer was that of accountability and readiness the Directorate of Personnel, HQ USAF.
+Her last assignment as a United States Air Force Reserve officer was that of accountability and readiness the Directorate of Personnel, HQ USAF.